+301111 E0VCII 3/0/2017 1:43 1 W

+Deleted: SIF Infrastructure Specification 3.2: Infrastructure ServicesSIF Infrastructure Specification 3.2.1: Infrastructure Services

-authenticationMethod The identification of the method used to encode the Consumer's identity and generate the authorization .
-There are two pre-defined values for this element:: BASIC SIF_HMACSHA256 Each is explained in further detail below.
-When using a SSO standard this field reflects that standard, a profile may define another specific value. userToken If the entity being authenticated is specific to a user, or a combination of user and application instance, this contains verifiable user information. instanceld If the entity being authenticated is specific to an application instance, this is the application instance ID.
-It allows an entity with a single shared secret to potentially register itself as multiple uniquely separate Consumers. applicationInfo/applicationKey This is the application identification and it forms the basis of constructing the initial authorization token which accompanies the Environment create request. or (as a query parameter) applicationKey It also uniquely identifies the application being used, so appropriate access can be known and APPROVED or REJECTED.
+SIF Infrastructure Specification 3.2.1: Infrastructure Services Version 3.2.1, March 2017 authenticationMethod The identification of the method used to encode the Consumer's identity and generate the authorization .
+There are three well understood values for this element:: Basic SIF_HMACSHA256 Bearer Each is explained in further detail below.
+When using a SSO standard this field reflects that standard, a profile may define another specific value.
+Note: Given this field has always been free form (in order to accommodate indicated here must be followed.

+other methods) it is important to treat this field as case insensitive.
+However case often matters when doing authentication, and the standard or scheme

+If the entity being authenticated is specific to a user, or a combination of user and application instance, this contains verifiable user information.

+If the entity being authenticated is specific to an application instance, this is the application instance ID.
+It allows an entity with a single shared secret to potentially register itself as multiple uniquely separate Consumers.

+This is the application identification and it forms the basis of constructing the initial authorization token which accompanies the Environment create request.
+It also uniquely identifies the application (not environment) being used, so appropriate access can be known and APPROVED or REJECTED.